kevinkoste/kevinkoste/README.md

 Hi!
-I'm a full stack engineer and energy market analyst at Southern California Edison, where I build revenue optimization software for energy storage assets.
+I'm a full stack engineer and energy market analyst at Southern California Edison, where I build revenue optimization tools for energy storage assets.

 On nights and weekends I build consumer products and developer tools like [Virgil](https://github.com/kevinkoste/virgil) and [Blobber](https://github.com/kevinkoste/blobber).